Ashridge Ciders

 The Matador Garnacha 2013

 Wow!
 10 year old Garnacha from Oz.
 They sure made it look like Spanish wine with the painting and name.
 Screw-top like most Aussies.
 Fairly rusty color.
 More brown than orange you see in some Grenache.
 Smells nice.
 Cherry candies and orange peels.
 Maybe a bit of beeswax candle.
 Flavors are still popping.
 Juicy, tart and fruity.
 Cherry/apple ciders and raspberry sauce.
 Tannins are excellent.
 This stuff aged beautifully.
-Would be fun to put it in a Granacha/Grenache around the world taste-off. — a year ago
+Would be fun to put it in a Granacha/Grenache around the world taste-off. — 3 years ago

 Ericsson and Sharon liked this